bbugyi200/result/docs/source/index.rst

 Welcome to result's documentation!
 ==================================

-A simple Rust like Result type for Python 3.
-Fully type annotated.
+A fully type-annotated Rust-like Result type for Python.

 .. toctree::
    :maxdepth: -1